turingschool/gear-up/microaggressions_update.md

 * Why are these harmful?

-## Every Day Microagressions (4 min)
+## Every Day Microaggressions (4 min)

-Here are a few comments that would considered microagressions.
+Here are a few comments that would considered microaggressions.

 * "Diversity is important, but we won't lower the bar."